morfeush22/load-balancer/README.md

 List of supported features:
 - health checks
 - two scheduling algorithms: `round_robin` and `weighted_round_robin`
-- sticky sessions, either by inserting cookie, or using cookie configured bt backend server
+- sticky sessions, either by inserting cookie, or using cookie configured by backend server